obsius/quick-deep-clone/README.md

 ## Usage

-Pass an object to clone as the first variable.
+Pass an object to clone as the first argument.
 Pass true as the second argument to construct prototypes, empty or false to instantiate as plain objects.

 *Performance comes at a cost:*